RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #297, #298

+Just a tad closer... had to explore combinations of joining while searching for a lobby or dying at the same time and just lots of weird combinations to test.
+I have one more minor detail to setup which is if you are in queue then you get a red coloring and when you join then you lose that coloring.
+I also need to add a HUD message for when you are next in line.
+And I need to start planning the start match and what not.
+I also want to allow players to create a lobby while in matchmaking, but it should also stop your queue search so you don't join a lobby while in another lobby.

 ## #294, #295, #296

 Got most of the system in place now.
 I even made the device kind of pretty.
 But